American Board for Certification of Teacher Excellence: How it works

 The program is entirely online and self-paced.
 Candidates have 12 months to complete the program, though the average amount of time it takes most candidates is between 7 and 10 months.
 A bachelor's degree is required for acceptance into the American Board teaching certification program, and participants must pass a background check.
 Candidates enrolled in the program study for and take two certification exams- one that covers Professional Teaching Knowledge (PTK) and one that covers subject area knowledge.
 The program is online, giving candidates the flexibility to work towards earning their certification on their own time.
 Once candidates earned their certification, they will receive their Passport to Teaching.

 Acceptance of certifications

-American Board certification is recognized in Arizona, Arkansas, Florida, Idaho, Mississippi, Missouri, New Hampshire, Ohio, Oklahoma, North Dakota, Pennsylvania, South Carolina, Tennessee, Wisconsin and Utah.
+American Board certification is recognized (as of 08/2025) in Arizona, Florida, Idaho, Indiana, Mississippi, Missouri, Montana, Nebraska, North Dakota, Ohio, Oklahoma, Pennsylvania, South Carolina, West Virginia, and Wisconsin.
 Many charter and private schools nationwide also recognize the certification.
 Certification areas are elementary education, English, mathematics, general science, biology, physics, chemistry, U.S. history, world history and special education.
 Availability of certification areas and requirements vary by state.